-With the recruitment marketplace now as active as ever, competition amongst employers for the best talent is fierce.
-Job seekers are also becoming more discerning in their career moves, so employers in a crowded marketplace need to communicate effectively why their organisations are great places to work and why people should join them.
+With the demand for the best talent at an all-time high, there has never been a greater need for employers to be noticed and well-regarded by potential applicants.
+Job seekers are becoming more discerning in their career moves and employers need to communicate effectively why their organisations are great places to work and why people should join them.
 Below are just a few tips and suggestions from the team at Resources Group which have been compiled from the candidate feedback of thousands of interviews in recent years.
-We hope these are useful to employers and hiring managers.

 Not always easy and it can sometimes ‘grate’ on the ego, but try to get feedback from those applicants you have offered who have turned you down.
 If you are using a recruitment consultant, they should be able to help here (at least the good ones should!).
 Frank feedback and constructive criticism is seldom easy to hear, but it might be revealing and provide you with valuable insight which you can use to adapt your approach in the future.

 Have an efficient recruitment process

 Fact: delays are the single biggest reason why employers fail to recruit the person they want.
 Those employers with the most successful track record of recruiting the best talent have the most efficient recruitment processes.
 Arrange interviews promptly.
 Try to be flexible with times and offer early mornings or evenings if possible, at least for first interviews.
 Give quick feedback to your recruitment consultant.
 If an interviewer or line manager can’t make an interview, try to find someone else to do the interview rather than just postponing.
 Simple stuff, but highly effective.